alexandru-balan/regex_to_dfa/README.md

 After writing your regular expresion you can run `python Converter.py`.
 This will output some info about the original regular expression, the tokens found etc. It will also output to terminal things like the the FirstPos, LastPos and FollowPos collections before converting the regex.

 There are also two *pictures* that the program produces, *ast.png* and *dfa.png*.
-One of the Abstract Syntax Tree (AST) of the regex and another one of the resulting DFA.
+One is of the Abstract Syntax Tree (AST) of the regex and another one of the resulting DFA.